 A pawnbroker must not accept goods for pawn from someone under the age of 16.

-A pawn ticket must be issued.
-The pawn ticket must include the amount of the loan, charges, and the period of the loan.
+A pawn ticket will be provided and must include the loan amount, charges, and the period of the loan.
 This must be given to the consumer with a notice in the form of Schedule of the Regulations.
 This notice includes information about redeeming goods, charges and sale of unredeemed goods.

 If your goods are sold, the pawnbroker can deduct from the proceeds of sale any money you owe and the costs of selling the goods.
 You are entitled to any money left over from the proceeds of sale after these amounts have been deducted, if you claim it within 12 months after the sale of the goods.